aquova/bouncer/README.md

 There is also a `$help` command, which will give the syntax for all of the previously listed commands

 For better security, the bot only listens in specific channels for commands, and only accepts commands for users with specific roles.
-These can be specified, along with other parameters, in the `config.json` file.
-This is not included for obvious reasons, and a template is currently not stored due to the fact I am lazy.
+These can be specified, along with other parameters, in the `config_example.json` file.
+Rename it to `config.json` and fill in the necessary information.